 The construction of a bullet train between Las Vegas and Southern California is planned to begin later this year.
 If successful, it would become “the first true high-speed rail system in America,” according to the CEO of the company behind the project, per Las Vegas’ FOX5.

-Florida-based Brightline, the company developing the new line, already operates one train line that runs from Miami to West Palm Beach and Orlando.
+Florida-based Brightline, the company developing the new line, already operates trains that run from Miami to West Palm Beach and Orlando.
 That West Palm Beach line opened in 2018 and was America’s first new privately funded passenger rail in more than a century, according to CNBC, and the Orlando line opened in 2023 to rave reviews.

 “[Brightline West] will serve as the blueprint for how we can connect major city pairs that are too short to fly and too far to drive,” Brightline CEO Mike Reininger told FOX5.